cuppett/aws-ecr-mirror/README.md

 - [x] Mirror changed images within AWS based on ECR CloudWatch Event Rule trigger
 - [x] Mirror changed images to external repositories on push
 - [x] Mirror to/from authenticated repositories
+- [x] Expire mirroring via TTL (to coincide with support lifecycles)

 > Note: For ECR<->ECR replication, you should use the built-in [ECR private replication][ecr-replication] functionality.